×

 PARKING

-Drop Off (Loading Zone) – located ¾ of the way down the alley on the west side of the Hall.
-Entrance to this alley is accessible east-bound from South Temple.
-The curb is cut to accommodate wheelchair access and is painted blue & white.
-(PLEASE NOTE: No patron parking available in alley; drop off only.)
+If you have coordinated a wheelchair transfer through ArtTix or have wheelchair-accessible seating on the Orchestra level (row 2 or 4), please use the entrance located ¾ of the way down the alley on the west side of Abravanel Hall (entrance to this alley is accessible eastbound from South Temple).
+The curb is cut to accommodate wheelchair access and is painted blue and white.
+(PLEASE NOTE: No patron parking available in alley; drop off only).
+Drive down the alley to the secure gate and press “help” on the screen to contact Salt Palace Security.
+You will need to identify yourself as an Abravanel Hall Patron needing access to the ADA entrance.

 INSIDE MAURICE ABRAVANEL HALL